aspose-cells/Aspose.Cells-Products/cells/en/java/conversion/sxc-to-jpeg/_index.md

 {{% blocks/products/pf/agp/content h2="Save SXC to JPEG in Java Online for Free" %}}

-The following example demonstrates how to convert SXC to JPEG document format in Java.
+The following example demonstrates how to convert SXC to JPEG in Java.
 {{% blocks/products/pf/agp/text %}}

-Follow the easy steps to convert SXC file into JPEG format.
+Follow the easy steps to convert SXC to JPEG.
 Upload your SXC file, then simply save it as JPEG file.
 For both SXC reading and JPEG writing you can use fully qualified filenames.
 The output JPEG content and formatting will be identical to the original SXC document.

 {{% /blocks/products/pf/agp/text %}}